 Review comment

-Proposed change: At 687.16: make marked changes “The BSS Type subfield is defined in Table 8-63 (The BSS Type subfield).
+Proposed change: At 687.16: make marked changes “The BSS Type subfield is defined in Table 8-63 (The BSS Type subfield) for specific types of frame cited below.
 An AP sets the BSS Type subfield to 3 within transmitted DMG Beacon, Probe Response, or (Re)Association Response frames.
 A PCP sets the BSS Type subfield to2 within transmitted DMG Beacon, Probe Response, or (Re)Association Response frames.
-An IBSS STA or a STA that is not a member of a BSS sets the BSS Type subfield to 1 within transmitted DMG Beacon or Probe Response frames.”
+An IBSS STA or a STA that is not a member of a BSS sets the BSS Type subfield to 1 within transmitted DMG Beacon or Probe Response frames.
+The BSS Type subfield is undefined for all other types of frame.”

 Discussion on what values may be and if valid for different value combinations, what could be marked reserved or not.
 If we mark it undefined or reserved will it make implementations non-compliant.